ADVERTISEMENT

 Cherilyn J. Lee

 Cherilyn's lifelong passion for ballet has opened the door to the next chapter of her journey.
 Her strong foundation includes training at the School of American Ballet, being a featured dancer with Hartford Ballet and Carolina Ballet, and being co-director/owner of City Ballet Raleigh.
 She was granted the Affiliate Teacher Award after successfully completing the ABT National Training Curriculum®.
-A professional career in the industry along with extensive global travel provide her with a unique set of experiences to draw upon as an audience member.
-Cherilyn is excited to be sharing her insight about ballet around the world.
+A professional career in the industry along with extensive global travel provide her with a unique set of experiences to draw upon as a journalist and audience member.
+Cherilyn is excited to be sharing her insight and news about ballet around the world.

 Leave a Reply Cancel reply